VeloSteve/CBASS-Arduino-Sketch/README.md

 NOTE: this sketch depends on a number of specific libraries, some of which are out of date.
 An issue will be filled to consider updating.
 Currently you will need to install

-(sorry - testing table preview before completing it)
+(sorry - testing table preview before completing it - trying empty lines before and after per stackoverflow...)

 | Name | Version used | URL from properties |
 | Adafruit_ILI934 | 1.5.8 | https://github.com/adafruit/Adafruit_ILI9341 |
 | SD | 1.2.2 | http://www.arduino.cc/en/Reference/SD |

 - SPI (where)
 - PID
 - OneWire